How to Convert MP4 to WMV

 WMV is a video format developed by Microsoft.
 WMV files support DRM (Digital rights management), making them extremely suitable for selling video content online.
 If you have a Windows PC, this format is your best choice.

 This guide will help you to convert MP4 to WMV.
 If you want to better understand the difference between these formats, take a look at the comparison table at the bottom of the page.
+Also, we’ll answer some frequently asked questions.

 How to Use Movavi’s MP4-to-WMV Converter